sneharitgithub/Customer-Shopping-Churn-Analysis/README.md

 ## Project Overview

-This end-to-end Data Analytics project analyzes customer shopping behavior to uncover purchasing patterns, customer segments, subscription impact, product performance, and revenue drivers.
+This project explores customer shopping behavior using transaction-level retail data.
+The analysis focuses on identifying purchasing patterns, customer segments, subscription impact, product performance, and revenue drivers.

-The project combines Python, SQL, and Power BI to transform raw customer transaction data into actionable business insights.

-⸻
+Using Python for data preparation, SQL for business analysis, and Power BI for visualization, the project transforms raw customer data into meaningful insights that can support marketing, retention, and sales strategies.

+Rather than simply reporting metrics, the goal is to uncover actionable business insights that help understand customer preferences, spending habits, and factors influencing repeat purchases.

+---

 ## Objectives